Mali sends troops to retake town from Tuareg separatists

 “The very least we’d expected from MINUSMA and Serval was that they’d ensure the governor’s office wasn’t attacked,” he said.

-MINUSMA said on Sunday 21 U.N. police officers were injured in the clashes while providing security for the prime minister’s visit to Kidal.
-Two suffered from serious gunshot wounds.
+MINUSMA said on Sunday that 21 U.N. police officers were injured in the clashes while providing security for the prime minister’s visit to Kidal.
+Two suffered serious gunshot wounds.

 “There were no murders,” Attaye Ag Mohamed told Reuters by telephone from the town.
 “Those killed at the governor’s office were killed in the exchange of gunfire or mortar explosions.”